-Best practices for world-class multi-year, performance-based investment planning in facilities management, the capital planning process is rapidly evolving beyond routine operations and maintenance (O&M) budgeting to a more strategic focus on performance-based, multi-year investment planning that supports the overarching objectives of the organization. t his whitepaper provides an overview of the world-class best practices for assessing, prioritizing, and funding capital projects to optimize resources and align with the organization's most critical immediate and long-term goals.
+Best practices for world-class multi-year, performance-based investment planning

+The capital planning process is rapidly evolving beyond routine operations and maintenance (O&M) budgeting to a more strategic focus on performance-based, multi-year investment planning that supports the overarching objectives of the organization.
+This whitepaper provides an overview of the world-class best practices for assessing, prioritizing, and funding capital projects to optimize resources and align with the organization's most critical immediate and long-term goals.

-Challenges of Facilities & Infrastructure Capital Planning Decisions
+Challenges of Public Works & Utilities Capital Planning Decisions

-Multi-year investment planning is one of the most critical challenges in facilities management.
+Multi-year investment planning is one of the most critical challenges in public works management.
 The sheer scale of the existing portfolio of assets, all in various stages of disrepair, can be daunting.
-Add to that the plethora of requests to fund completely new, transformational projects, and the planning process can become overwhelming.
+And despite their virtual invisibility to the public, these assets serve as the most essential frameworks for sustaining societal life.

-There are many competing objectives that must be reconciled in the capital infrastructure plan, including short-term vs. long-range investments, geographical vs. population-based project distribution, community demands vs. legislative requirements, and perhaps the most common, emergency repairs vs. preventative maintenance.
+There are many competing objectives that must be reconciled in the capital infrastructure plan, including short-term vs. long-range investments, geographical vs. population-based project distribution, community demands vs. legislative requirements, private vs. public funding, and perhaps the most common, emergency repairs vs. preventative maintenance.
 The Director of a New England capital planning team recently quipped, "We struggle every year with deciding whether to fix what's "most broken" or to keep what's "good" good."

 There is also national momentum for greater transparency and accountability in long-range capital planning.
 "Performance based budgeting" has become the industry standard and now finalized capital investment plans must be clearly defensible, proving that the most beneficial projects have been put forth and the greatest value has been extracted from limited public funds.
-In the rush to justify capital planning decisions, facilities management organizations are often relying solely on a facilities condition index, such as "state of good repair", as the single point of justification for capital investment priorities.
-Yet this metric alone doesn't fully represent whether the proposed capital investments align with or support the overarching needs or values of the organization.
+In the rush to justify capital planning decisions, public works and O&M organizations are often relying solely on asset condition indices as the single point of justification for capital investment priorities.
+Yet these metrics alone do not fully represent whether the proposed capital investments align with or support the overarching needs or values of the public.